parkbenchsolutions/locales/README.md

 Note here that you specify which namespace (meaning which resource file) all of the translated KEYS on this page are to be loaded from.
 In this case, all KEYS will be retrieved from the "system.json" file because the branding is part of the System-level pages.
 Actually, branding appears at multiple levels, but we chose to put all of the KEYS into "system.json" for simplicity.

 Also note that we are using the i18nJsonArrayOfObjects utility so that we can translate the "columns" array of objects.
-The "label" attribute of the "columns" need to be translated and the last line above accomplishes that for us.
+The "label" attribute of the "columns" need to be translated and the last line above accomplishes that for us. **If you aren't translating an array of objects, you can leave those imports out**

 3) We should now COPY and PASTE each KEY that we find into the "system.json" file in a separate editor.
 Note that the format for all KEYS for our english version have the following pattern:
 ```text